Prithwis-2023/NASABot/README.md

 ***Near Earth Object Web Service:***
-Submitting this option will give you 2 green buttons labelled "NEO Browse" and "NEO Feed".
+Submitting this option will give you 2 green buttons labeled "NEO Browse" and "NEO Feed".

-NEO browse pulls up the full database of near earth objects recorded since the year 1900.
-This gives you the name, magnitude, Relative velocity, minimum estimated data, close approach date, and potential hazard of the near earth objects.
+NEO browse pulls up the full database of near-earth objects recorded since the year 1900.
+This gives you the name, magnitude, Relative velocity, minimum estimated data, close approach date, and potential hazard of the near-earth objects.

 ![image](https://github.com/Prithwis-2023/NASABot/assets/77130205/73a55b33-7930-4c59-ba82-92a55daa80f7)

 _The datasheet returned from selecting NEO browse_

-NEO feed allows the user to see the list of near earth objects for a given period between 2 entered dates.
-It features their name, ID, diameter, closest approach time, velocity, miss distance, magnitude, and if its hazardous
+NEO feed allows the user to see the list of near-earth objects for a given period between 2 entered dates.
+It features their name, ID, diameter, closest approach time, velocity, miss distance, magnitude, and if it is hazardous

 ![image](https://github.com/Prithwis-2023/NASABot/assets/77130205/2648140b-3c6e-4290-b8e0-cbd2357612f1)